EyeTrackVR/EyeTrackVR/docs/_pages/Parts_List.md

 ## Wired setup

 {% include custom/alerts/Warning.html content="Due to USB issues, only 1 camera per headset is supported unless you have 2 seperate USB ports to plug in to.
-USB hubs WILL NOT WORK." %}
+USB hubs WILL NOT WORK.
+This option is NOT recomended." %}

 - 2x Wired Ov5640 160 deg cameras [AliExpress here](https://www.aliexpress.com/item/2255799933896897.html)